PsychoLlama/dotfiles/README.md

 A set of [NixOS](https://nixos.org/) modules that manage my machines.
 It's like Configuration as Code for your dotfiles, but taken to an extreme.
 This repo manages my primary dev machine (NixOS/Linux), a few macOS devices with [nix-darwin](https://github.com/LnL7/nix-darwin/), some WSL2 environments, and a tremendous amount of cross-platform configuration between them with [home-manager](https://github.com/nix-community/home-manager).

+This repo only manages my workstations.
+Servers live in [home-lab](https://github.com/PsychoLlama/home-lab/).

 ## Linux Environment

 - WM: [Hyprland](https://hyprland.org/) + [Waybar](https://github.com/Alexays/Waybar/)